Order spectra in topological dynamical systems

 In general, the indices $\{j_i\, ,\, i=0,\dots, m\}$ are not ordered by $i$, in the sense that it is not guaranteed that $j_0<j_1<\dots<j_m$.
 Let us thus define indices $\{i_p\, ,\, p\in 1,\dots, m-1\}$ so that $j_{i_1}<j_{i_2}<\dots<j_{i_{m-1}}$.

-Consider now the chain, supported on $C_\infty$, obtained by inserting between the points of $S_n$ (suitably reordered by the index $i_p$) the points $z_h$ that, by construction, belong to $C_\infty$ and are one by one suitably close to the unassigned points of $\widehat{C_{k_n}}$.
+Consider now the chain, supported on $C_\infty$, obtained by inserting between the points of $S_n$ (suitably reordered, with respect to their order on $S_n$, by the index $i_p$) the points $z_h$ that, by construction, belong to $C_\infty$ and are one by one suitably close to the unassigned points of $\widehat{C_{k_n}}$.
 More precisely, let us consider the points:

 Let us rename them as